AndySomogyi/mechanica/docs/source/introduction.rst

   what features you want to see.
 Please contact us at `<somogyie@indiana.edu>` or on Twitter at `@AndySomogyi`

-Once we have a well defined, and user tested API for generalized particle dynamics, we will integrate our existing *Vertex Model* code into Mechanica.
-Vertex Model is another specialized form of classical Molecular Dynamics, but with instead of the traditional bonded relationships of bonds, angles, dihedrals, impropers, Vertex Models add polygons and volumes as a new kind of bonded relationship.
+Once we have a well-defined, and user tested API for generalized particle dynamics, we will integrate our existing *Vertex Model* code into Mechanica.
+Vertex Model is another specialized form of classical Molecular Dynamics, but with instead of the traditional bonded relationships of bonds, angles, dihedrals, impropers, Vertex Models add some new kinds of bonded relationships such as polygons and volumes to represent surface and volume forces.

 .. figure:: intro.png